S'pore project makes $1.4 million debut with NFT trading cards

-SINGAPORE - A team of Singapore enthusiasts made nearly $1.4 million in just over an hour after it launched a series of digital trading cards tied to non-fungible tokens (NFT) online.
+A team of Singapore enthusiasts made nearly $1.4 million in cryptocurrency in just over an hour after it launched a series of digital trading cards tied to non-fungible tokens (NFT) online.

-The debut is another notch on the belt for Singapore's fast-growing NFT scene, which has been building in lucrative hype despite controversy and scepticism that the craze is a bubble waiting to burst.
+The debut is another notch on the belt for Singapore's fast-growing NFT scene, despite controversy and scepticism that the craze is a bubble waiting to burst.

-NFTs work as a proof of ownership that is attached to an object - such as artwork, a video or even a tweet - and authenticated by the blockchain.
+NFTs work as a proof of ownership that is attached to an object - such as an artwork, a video or even a tweet - and authenticated by blockchain.

 The token is sent to the buyer's cryptocurrency wallet, so no physical transaction takes place.